DistributedSystemsGroup/zoe/docs/developer/rest-api.rst

 It is a map with the execution IDs as keys and the full execution details as values.

-Starting from verion 0.7 of the API, the execution list can be filtered.
+Starting from version 0.7 of the API, the execution list can be filtered.

 You need to pass via the URL (GET parameters) the criteria to be used for filtering, for example::